 Stuyvie Coleman, Managing Partner:

-I am currently a face-off specialist and midfielder at the Taft School in Watertown, Connecticut.
-I am also a middle linebacker and center for the Varsity Football Team and a defenseman on the Junior Varsity Hockey Team.
+I am currently the starting face-off specialist at Southern Methodist University for their club program.
+I was the starting face-off specialist at the Taft School in Watertown, Connecticut.
+I also also a middle linebacker and center for the Varsity Football Team and a defenseman on the Junior Varsity Hockey Team.
 Prior to Taft, I attended the Buckley School where I fostered a love for lacrosse and obtained the leadership skills and integrity that shape the man I am today.
 I began playing lacrosse as a 3rd grader with Doc’s Lacrosse and proceeded to play lacrosse for both Doc’s and Buckley through 9th grade.
 Through these two programs, I built the groundwork to exceed as a lacrosse player at the High School level; however, it was NYC Lacrosse Camps that built my love for the game.

 Personal Experience at NYC Lacrosse Camps

 I remember as a 6th grader, I hopped off the bus from NYC Lacrosse Camps on 72nd street where I met my mom to walk home, and I couldn’t stop talking about how NYC Lacrosse Camps was the best camp I had ever been to.
 It was not the coaches or the nice equipment (although NYC Lacrosse Camps does have better coaches and nicer equipment), I was talking to her about how awesome Baxter was and that I wanted to play lacrosse at Lehigh, like him.
 What I have come to realize, is that Baxter was someone that I wished to emulate because of the respect I had for him.
 He is someone that I immediately recognized as a role model.
 Since then, I have maintained a strong relationship and call him a good friend.